The solar eclipse, in pictures

 Many Americans took time out of their busy Mondays to watch a total solar eclipse — the first to cross the country since 1918.

 From coast to coast, people donned special safety glasses to take in the rare occurrence.
-Some attended special viewing parties along the eclipse’s path of totality.
+Some attended viewing parties along the eclipse’s path of totality.
 Others just stepped out of their office or home to catch a glimpse.

 Check out some of the best photos from the eclipse, which took a couple of hours to make its way from the West Coast to the East.